OCPDemos/WhatTheHack/027-DevOpsWithGitHub/Student/challenge01.md

 - New issues automatically appear under the "To do" column
 - Closed issues automatically appear under the "Done" column

+### Advanced Challenges (optional)

+1. You can integrate Azure DevOps Boards with GitHub if you need advanced project management features.
+    -  Follow the steps [here](https://docs.microsoft.com/en-us/azure/devops/boards/github/?view=azure-devops) to integrate Azure Boards with GitHub.

 [< Previous](challenge00.md) - [Home](../readme.md) - [Next >](challenge02.md)